 Body Art

 Bloodborne Pathogens Exposure Control Training Courses must be in compliance with the Safe Body Art Law (AB 300) Section 119307(c) and approved by the issuing jurisdiction.
-Review San Mateo County’s approved list of Bloodborne Pathogens Exposure Control Training Courses.
+Review San Mateo County’s approved list of Bloodborne Pathogens Exposure Control Training .

 Pay your invoice online.
 Note, renewing facilities and practitioners must also separately submit a complete application (located in sections below) and any other required documents shortly after payment or the payment will be returned and the permit or registration will not be renewed.